owenthereal/blog/posts/git/_posts/2011-03-23-git-up-perforce-with-git-p4.markdown

 * Instead of using "git pull" to fetch and merge changes from remote repository to local, use "git-p4 rebase"
 * Instead of using "git merge" to merge local branches, use "git rebase"

 For the last one, the reason is that when you run "git merge", Git creates an extra commit on top of the stack for the merging.
 This is not something we wanna show in the remote non-git repository.
 So we merge code with "git rebase".
-Detailed explanation of the difference between git-merge and git-rebase goes here: <http://www.jarrodspillers.com/2009/08/19/git-merge-vs-git-rebase-avoiding-rebase-hell/>.
+Detailed explanation of the difference between git-merge and git-rebase goes [here][17].

 #### Workflow